remeda/remeda/docs/src/content/docs/v1/migration-removed.md

 ```

 Other functions were removed because their logic was either split into several
-other functions, or merged into a more general purpose tool to allow better code
+other functions or merged into a more general-purpose tool to allow better code
-reuse and better typing.
+reuse and improved typing.

 ```ts
 // Was